sundar7D0/sundar7D0.github.io/_publications/Generating Drug-like Molecules from Gene Expression Signatures using Transformers.md

 title: "Generating Drug-like Molecules from Gene Expression Signatures using Transformers"
 collection: publications
 permalink: /publication/drug-discovery-using-transformers
 excerpt: "Designed a modified **transformer** architecture to generate many **drug-like molecules** that can induce a desired transcriptomic profile based on **gene-expression** signatures.
-Outperformed then state-of-the-art 2-staged GAN model by ∼40% in validity, uniqueness, ∼30% in synthesizability, ∼10% in similarity metrics of generated molecules.'
+Outperformed then state-of-the-art 2-staged GAN model by ∼40% in validity, uniqueness, ∼30% in synthesizability, ∼10% in similarity metrics of generated molecules."
-venue: 'Intelligent Systems for Molecular Biology (ISMB) - 2022 by Sundar Raman P, Prashant G'
+venue: "Intelligent Systems for Molecular Biology (ISMB) - 2022 by Sundar Raman P, Prashant G"
 paperurl: 'https://iscb.junolive.co/ismb2022/library/search/ismb2022_poster_751'
 ---